subashchandrabose-B/Room-booking-application-using-mern/README.md

 See essential details about each room (price, status, and description).
 Ensure that the property is active and properly represented with an image and correct details.

+CONTACT PAGE:
+The Contact Us page offers a simple yet effective way for users to reach out for help with various inquiries, whether related to bookings, technical problems, or general concerns.
+The form streamlines communication, while the dedicated contact emails provide a direct way to get in touch based on the nature of the issue.